samakintayo/zero_day/0x01-shell_permissions/README.md

-Script that execute permission to the owner of the file scripts that execution permission to the owner and group owner Scripts that create execution permission to the owner, group owner, user
+Script that execute permission to the owner of the file scripts that execution permission to the owner and group owner Scripts that create execution permission to the owner, group owner, user Create an script hat give no permission toownerand group and all permission to the other  user